Krishiv111/liverpoolkm/_posts/2023-06-06-reflection.md

 # Thank You
 ----------------------------------------------------------
-- I would Like to conclude this blog with a thanks to Mr Yueng for helping me with becoming not only a better programmer but a better person with all the lessons you have taught me and I have enjoyed being your student for the past 3 trimesters.
+- I would Like to conclude this blog with a thanks to Mr Yeung for helping me with becoming not only a better programmer but a better person with all the lessons you have taught me and I have enjoyed being your student for the past 3 trimesters.
+Also I really appreciate you for helping by being available on weekend through slack with helping me with bugs on aws and in flask.
 Thanks!